rhysc25/rhysc25/ReadMe.md

 # 💫 About Me:
-2nd year Cambridge Engineer, with interests in data science, machine learning and embedded programming.<br>Developed projects specialising in algorithmic trading and analysis, and high frequency data pipelines<br>
+2nd year Cambridge Engineer, with interests in data science, machine learning and embedded programming.<br>Developed projects specialising in algorithmic trading and analysis, and high frequency data pipelines.<br>

 ## 🌐 Socials: